QuestNetwork/qd-messages-ts/README.md

-# Quest Chat JS
+# Quest Messenger JS
-> I'm currently debugging the master branch, so y'all can build and test with no issues, I'll commit it within the next 24 hours.
+> We're working hard on a working build, it's coming soon...

 > The first fully featured, multi-platform, publicly auditable, decentralized, end-to-end encrypted messenger with a feature to send money to rival all the other chat apps out there.